jayaharisai/Customer-Support-Chat-bot/README.md

 - Use the interactive controls to refine the responses to your specific needs.

 ## Contributing
 We welcome contributions from the community!
-Please read our [contributing guidelines](CONTRIBUTING.md) for more information.

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-## Acknowledgments
-- Thanks to [OpenAI](https://www.openai.com/) for providing the API that powers our chatbot.
-- Special thanks to all contributors and users for their support and feedback.